pie-framework/pie-elements/packages/graphing/docs/pie-schema.json.md

 # `spellCheckEnabled` (boolean, required)

 Indicates if spellcheck is enabled for the author.
 Default value is true

+# `standardGrid` (boolean)

+Indicates if some domain values will be synched to the range values

 # `studentInstructionsEnabled` (boolean, required)